astraw/bui-backend/README.md

 #### Other crates in this repository

 - `codegen` - Buildtime codegen support for bui-backend.
-- `bui-demo` - Example program with Rust, Javascript and Elm frontends.
+- `bui-demo` - Example program with Rust and Javascript frontends.

 ## License